Arbitration Fee Frequently Asked Questions

 6. May I request an additional statement?

 Yes.
-You may request additional copies of statements from FINRA Finance Department by email or by telephone at (240) 386-5910.
+You may request additional copies of statements from FINRA Finance Department.
+Requests can be emailed or made by telephone at (240) 386-5992.
 There is no charge for this service.

 7. To whom does FINRA send the invoice and statement of account?

 FINRA will mail all invoices and statements to your attorney.
 If you are representing yourself, FINRA will mail all invoices and statements to you.

 8. Whom do I contact with questions about my invoice?

 Your FINRA Dispute Resolution Services Case Administrator will respond to all questions regarding fee assessments.